nikolanovoselec/m365-mcp-server/mcp-remote-connector/README.md

 ## Troubleshooting

 ### Web Connector Issues
-- Make sure you're on Claude Pro/Team/Enterprise plan
+- Make sure your MCP client supports web connectors
-- Try refreshing Claude Desktop after adding the connector
+- Try refreshing your MCP client after adding the connector
 - Check that the server URL is correct: `https://your-worker-domain.com/sse`

 ### JSON Configuration Issues
 - Ensure the `M365_ACCESS_TOKEN` environment variable is set
 - Check that your OAuth access token hasn't expired
 - Verify the path to the index.js file is correct
-- Restart Claude Desktop after configuration changes
+- Restart your MCP client after configuration changes

 ## How It Works

-This connector bridges Claude Desktop with the Microsoft 365 MCP Server:
+This connector bridges MCP clients with the Microsoft 365 MCP Server:

 1. **Authentication**: Uses OAuth 2.1 with Microsoft Graph API
 2. **Security**: All tokens encrypted and stored securely